coopdanger/ppm-specification/draft-ppm-protocol.md

   required before the aggregators determine if their shares are valid.
 The flow requires as many requests as there are VDAF rounds.

-* Evaluating the VDAF requires an *output parameter*, which may not be known prior to receiving a client's report.
-For example, the output parameter for Hits [BBCGGI21] is the set of candidate prefixes, which is only known once the collector has recovered the output from the previous collect request.
-On the other hand, PPM tasks that use prio3 [VDAF] can typically begin the process right away because the output parameter is fixed for the duration of the PPM task.
+* Evaluating the VDAF requires an *aggregation parameter*, which may not be known prior to receiving a client's report.
+For example, the aggregation parameter for Hits [BBCGGI21] is the set of candidate prefixes, which is only known once the collector has recovered the output from the previous collect request.
+On the other hand, PPM tasks that use prio3 [VDAF] can typically begin the process right away because the aggregation parameter is fixed for the duration of the PPM task.

 [OPEN ISSUE: We're missing some flow from the last paragraph to the rest of this intro.]
 Note that it is possible to aggregate reports from one batch while